DevExpress/devextreme-documentation/concepts/05 Widgets/ContextMenu/10 Open and Close the Context Menu/10 API.md

-The **ContextMenu** widget is not supposed to be opened programmatically, but rare scenarios demand this.
-This article shows how to do this using the **Button** widget.
-This choice is made for purely demonstrational purposes, and you can do the same with another widget following the same guidelines.
+The **ContextMenu** UI component is not supposed to be opened programmatically, but rare scenarios demand this.
+This article shows how to do this using the **Button** UI component.
+This choice is made for purely demonstrational purposes, and you can do the same with another UI component following the same guidelines.

 #####See Also#####
 - [ContextMenu - Overview](/concepts/05%20Widgets/ContextMenu/00%20Overview.md '/Documentation/Guide/Widgets/ContextMenu/Overview/')